-Table XX shows the performance metrics of our models on different levels of PM2.5, years, states, and seasons.
+Table XX shows the RMSE values of our models on different levels of PM2.5, years, states, and seasons.
+Similar tables with R2 values for these data can be found in the Supplementary Material.
 We observe that the models with CMAQ always perform better than the models without CMAQ.
 There is not such a clear pattern when comparing the results on the training (10-fold CV) and testing (completely held-out) data sets.
-This represents the reality that our models will perform better in some places and worse in other places in our prediction set.
-Regarding the spatiotemporal subsets: it is intuitive that the RMSE values are lower for lower levels of PM2.5 because we have so many more data points at lower levels than at higher levels.
-Our models have the highest RMSE for years 2012 and 2015-2018, the years with the highest PM2.5 values.
-The R2 values for these subsets, shown in the Supplementary Material, tell a slightly different story.
+This likely represents the reality that our models will perform better in some places and worse in other places in our prediction set.

+In the spatiotemporal subsets, our data show that we have better predictive performance at lower levels of PM2.5.
+This is likely because of a much higher number of observations at lower values that allowed the model to be better trained at those values.
+We also observed higher RMSE for the years 2012 and 2015-2018, which have some of the highest PM2.5 values. .
 The patterning of results by state is less clear, although it is notable that the RMSE values for California are lower than might be expected given the state’s higher-than average PM2.5 levels.
-This is likely because there are so many observations from California, so the models were trained to be more accurate in that area of the country.
-Finally, the RMSE values for Spring are lower than those from the other seasons, which makes sense given that the PM2.5 observations tended to also be lower in Spring.
+This is likely because there are so many monitoring locations and thus observations from California.
+Finally, the RMSE values for Spring are lower than those from the other seasons, which is likely due to the predominance of lower PM2.5 values in the spring.